OfficeDev/O365-Angular-ArtCurator/README.md

 * Handling a single email with multiple attachments
 * Paging (getting more than 50 emails)
 * Handling folder name uniqueness
+* Submission folder must be a top-level folder

 <a name="questions-and-comments"></a>
 ## Questions and comments